 The Company provides financing to private clients by way of margin lending.
-In a margin-based transaction, the Company extends credit for a portion of the market value of a securities transaction in a client's account up to certain limits.
-Margin loans are collateralized by securities in the client's account.
+In margin-based lending, the Company extends credit for a portion of the market value of the securities in a client's account up to certain limits.
+The margin loans are collateralized by those securities in the client's account.
 In connection with this lending activity, the Company faces a risk of financial loss in the event that a client fails to meet a margin call if market prices for securities held as collateral decline and if the Company is unable to sell the securities held as collateral at a price that will cover the amount of the outstanding loan.